-The MAT is registered annually under the 1988 Data Protection Act.
-The registration will require a single data Controller to be named and the named Data Controller in the Trust will be the Chief Operating Officer.
+The CFOO will ensure that the MAT will pay a data protection fee to the Information Commissioner's Office in accordance with the Data Protection (Charges and Information) Regulations 2018.
+The registration will require a single data Controller to be named and the named Data Controller in the Trust will be the Chief Finance and Operating Officer.